300 Types of Honey: A Complete List

 Did you know that there are hundreds of different types of honey?
-In fact, there are more than 300 different varietals available, each with its own distinct flavor profile and color.
+In fact, there are more than 300 different varietals available, each with its own distinct flavor profile and color, ranging from light-colored honey like Aster Honey and Tupelo Honey, which have a mild taste, to dark-colored honey such as that extracted from California avocado blossoms, known for its strong flavor.

 Whether you are looking for a natural sweetener or a way to boost your health, there’s a honey out there that is perfect for you.